 Kuang Si Falls Formation

-A small level landing appears at the bottom of the main fall, and another set of much smaller ones follow.
-At the bottom, numerous small pools also formed.
+Additionally, a small level landing appears at the bottom of the main fall, and another set of much smaller ones follow.
+Not only that, but at the bottom, numerous small pools also formed.

 Kuang Si Falls Distinctiveness

-Its water has incredible turquoise color and stays quite cold.
-In one location there exists a large pool which many locals and tourists alike use for swimming.
+In addition, its wonderful water has incredible turquoise color that stays quite cold, regardless of the season.
+In one location there also exists a large pool which many locals and tourists alike use for swimming.

 Rhine Falls Facts

-- The most noteworthy fact about the magnificent Rhine Falls remains its status as the largest waterfall in Europe.
+- The most noteworthy fact about the magnificent location remains its status as the largest waterfall in Europe.
 Consequently, its magnificence has inspired authors, poets, and painters for centuries.

 - The sheer power of this geological marvel often makes it a potential source of hydroelectric power for surrounding regions.
 Thankfully, the public pressure to preserve the waterfall has thus far prevailed.